 The finish is warm and bold, with cloves and oak wood really making themselves known.

 This is a brilliant creation from Glenmorangie and the perfect addition to their Private Editions series.
-Not one to be missed.
+Not one to be missed, as also reviewed here.

 A sample was sent to me by the brand, but my views and thoughts remain impartial.